-Boil & Simmer: Add liquids and beans, bring to a slight boil, add kale, turn down heat to low and cook until kale softens and wilts.
+Boil & Simmer: Add liquids and beans, bring to a slight boil, add kale, turn down heat to low and cook until kale softens and wilts, about 5 minutes.
 Add lemon juice and salt & pepper to taste.
 Add extra water/broth as needed.

-Serves 4 – 6.
+Serves 4 – 6

-Add in 1/2 cup of orzo before bringing to a boil, cook soup at least 10 minutes on medium before adding the kale.
+Add in ½ cup of orzo before bringing to a boil, cook soup at least 10 minutes on medium before adding the kale.
 Add an extra cup of water if needed.

 Use 1 onion in place of the leeks if needed.
-Dice onion and cook same as the leeks in this recipe.
+Dice onion and cook the same as the leeks in this recipe.